Function definitions

 fn max_distance(v: Velocity, θ: Angle) -> Length = v² · sin(2 θ) / g0

 This exemplary function computes the maximum distance of a projectile under the influence of Earths gravity.
-It takes two parameters (The initial velocity v and the launch angle θ), which are both annotated with their corresponding physical dimension (their type).
+It takes two parameters (the initial velocity v and the launch angle θ), which are both annotated with their corresponding physical dimension (their type).
 The function returns a distance, and so the return type is specified as Length.

 Type inference